Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/netlify-drop-the-easiest-deployment-ever.md

   - static
 ---

-Alright, so we now made a super cool [HTML starter with tailwind](https://daily-dev-tips.com/posts/plain-html-starter-with-tailwind-css/), but how can we host this somewhere online, so people can view it?
+We now made a super cool [HTML starter with tailwind](https://daily-dev-tips.com/posts/plain-html-starter-with-tailwind-css/), but how can we host this somewhere online, so people can view it?

 As you may know, this website is [hosted on Netlify](https://daily-dev-tips.com/posts/hosting-a-static-blog-on-netlify/), and I love it!
 The website is hosted through Git push and [GitHub actions](https://daily-dev-tips.com/posts/deploy-eleventy-to-netlify-using-github-actions/).